Français

 Humanitarian and compassionate (H&C) applications and refugee claims: how are they different?

-This information is for front-line workers and advocates working with women who:
+This information is for front-line workers and advocates working with women who have experienced family violence and do not have immigration status, but want to stay in Canada permanently.

 Immigration law in Canada is complicated.
 It is easy to make a serious mistake.
 It is important that a woman with concerns about her immigration status try to get legal help.